xorbitsai/inference/doc/source/getting_started/migration_3_0.rst

      --encryption-key <your-encryption-key> \
      --dry-run   # preview first, then run again without --dry-run

+The value passed to ``--encryption-key`` must be the **same key** that the upgraded server uses at runtime: either the value of ``XINFERENCE_AUTH_ENCRYPTION_KEY`` or the value persisted in ``<XINFERENCE_HOME>/auth/encryption_key``.
+It is not a one-time migration secret.
+If a different key is used, the migrated API-key hashes can still authenticate requests, but Xinference cannot decrypt or reveal the stored plaintext keys.

 If an admin password is ever lost, an operator with shell access can reset it offline with ``xinference-reset-auth-password`` — see :ref:`user_guide_auth_system`.